Home » Hawaii on a Budget » Hawaii on a Budget: How to Cook While on Vacation in Hawaii

 Avoid liquids unless they are in your checked luggage and properly wrapped so that they don’t break or spill.

-If you are feeding a lot of people or have a lot of pantry items that you know that you will use, it may be more cost beneficial to pack an entire bag with just cooking supplies.
+If you are planning beach vacation meals for large groups or have a lot of pantry items that you know you will use, it may be more cost beneficial to pack an entire bag with just cooking supplies.

 Plus, you can use that bag to bring home fun souvenirs!